byrnedo/capitan/README.md

 ## Commands

 - `capitan up`		Create then run or update containers
+    - Recreates if:

-    - WARNING: If newer image is found it will remove the old container and run a new one
+        1. If newer image is found it will remove the old container and run a new one
+        2. Container config has changed
-    - If container is stopped it will start it
+    - Starts stopped containers

 - `capitan ps`		Show container status